One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Appendix

 Completing a full perturbative analysis of both the $\hat{T}$ and $\hat{\Lambda}$ operators at each order, it is likely unsurprising that more differences appear at higher orders.
 We will focus our attention on ASCC$^{(M,1)}$, where we can show that these differences lead to the asymmetric perturbative accuracy of the 1-RDM shown in \Cref{RDMs}.
 All of the $\hat{T}$ amplitudes that are included in ASCC$^{(M,1)}$ are complete through second order, but there are no pieces complete through third order.
 On the other hand, since $\hat{\Lambda}$ is missing some parts of its first order amplitudes, the only amplitudes complete through second order are restricted to the all primary singles and doubles and the all non-primary singles.
 For example, the mixed single de-excitation of $\hat{\Lambda}_1^{(2)}$ has contribution from the missing $\hat{\Lambda}_{3}^{(1)}$ slice with two primary indices and one primary de-excitation when contracted with the slice of $\hat{T}_{3}^{(1)}$ with three primary indices and one primary excitation, demonstrated by the diagrammatic sketch of \Cref{Lambda 2}.
+Here, the think black bar on top designates $\hat{\Lambda}$, whereas the thinner black bar on top designates $\hat{S}^\dagger$.

 With this in mind, consider the $\gamma_{ih}$ and $\gamma_{hi}$ elements of the 1-RDM.
 For $\gamma_{ih}$, the non-primary creation operator must be balanced by a $\hat{T}$ operator, implying that $\hat{T}$ must be at least first order, restricting $\hat{\Lambda}$ to first or zeroth order.
 This does not cause any issues, as we have all $\hat{T}^{(1)}$ and the corresponding $\hat{\Lambda}^{(1)}$ needed to balance them out.
 Alternatively, if we wanted to use a $\hat{T}^{(2)}$, then we are restricted to $\hat{\Lambda}^{(0)}$, forcing us to use a slice of $\hat{T}_2^{(2)}$ with three primary indices, which we also have.
 Thus, $\gamma_{ih}$ is complete through second order.
 However, for $\gamma_{hi}$, these restrictions are reversed.
 Thus, a valid term appears containing the all-primary single excitation of $\hat{T}_1^{(0)}$ and the mixed single de-excitation of $\hat{\Lambda}_{1}^{(2)}$, of which we don't have because of contributions like those in \Cref{Lambda 2}.
 This type of interaction leads to the imbalances of the perturbative accuracy in the 1-RDM witnessed in \Cref{RDMs}.
 Similarly, one can show that the removal of terms from the partial linearlization of PLASCC will reduce which parts of $\hat{T}$ and $\hat{\Lambda}$ are complete through second order and higher, resulting in the lower perturbative accuracy of PLASCC in these same types of situations.